gizmore/php-preprocessor/README.md

 1. The string replace is only need on windows machines, which i do not recommend for an httpd production-env server.

-2. Two lines performance counters could be deleted.

-Number 2 does not seem much, but the function is not using  globals anymore, which might be a big hint for the zend optimizer.
+2. 2 lines performance countings could be deleted for prod machines.
+This does not seem much, but the function is not using  globals anymore, which *might* be a good hint for the optimizer.

+**Update**: *LOL*, The first `str_replace` is always needed, because `$name` is a classname, using `\\` to seperate namespaces, but there are other occassions were we can have a performance boost via `#PP#windows#`.

 ### php-preprocessor: Problems

-PP is pretty new, so handle with care, and i also found the first problems.
+PP is new, so handle it with care.
+I also found the first problems:

 1. Some of your **line numbers** on prod exception traces are a bit off.

-2. The too simple syntax can lead to forced invalid PHP code, which simply makes some usecase **not possible** at the moment.
+2. The too simple syntax can lead to forced invalid PHP code, which simply makes some usecase ugly or **not possible** at the moment.

 ### php-preprocessor: ToDO / Ideas

  - `#PP#if(n)def,varname#` - to **keep** the line only if a constant named varname is / is not defined.

+ - `#PP#if(n)is,varname,value#` - to **keep** the line if a constant named "varname" equals "value".

- - Profiler mode: replace all `if()` and ternary operations into calls for counting branches for a new performance metric.
+ - --profiler: Replace **all** `if()` calls with calls to a branch counter for a new performance metric.

 ### php-preprocessor: Contact

-Of course, your pull requests and or new issues are welcome.
+Of course your pull requests and / or issues are welcome.

 if you want to get in touch, send me an email to gizmore@wechall.net, or visit the [WeChall](https://www.wechall.net) website.